-Pluto's Earth-based disk-integrated spectrum shows a clear variation with sub-solar longitude (e.g., Grundy et al. 2013).
+Pluto's Earth-based disk-integrated spectrum shows a clear variation with sub-solar longitude, including a maximum in the N2 and CO absorption signature at the longitudes now identified with Sputnik Planitia (e.g., Grundy & Buie 2001; Grundy et al. 2013).
 Compared to rotational variation, decade-long changes are subtle.
 To measure how Pluto's surface changes with time requires monitoring with a consistent instrument and observing procedure to minimize systematic errors, and the careful removal of the rotational signature.
 Two such programs are Grundy & Fink (1996) and Grundy et al. (2013, 2014).
 Together, these show a long-term rise in the CH4 absorption features, and a recent decline in the strength of the N2 and CO absorption features.
 Grundy et al. (2014) argue that these changes are not explained by changes in viewing geometry alone, using pre-encounter albedo and composition maps.
-Future work is needed to see if the observed decrease is due to the loss of N2 and CO ices from the visible hemisphere, preferential sublimation of N2 and CO in N2-rich ice, a change in the surface texture that decreases the absorption band, or if the changes are consistent with the New Horizons composition map and changing viewing geometry only.
+Future work is needed to determine if the observed decrease is due to the loss of N2 and CO ices from the visible hemisphere, preferential sublimation of N2 and CO in N2-rich ice, a change in the surface texture that decreases the absorption band, or if the changes are consistent with the New Horizons composition map and changing viewing geometry only.

 The temperature of the N2-rich ice is critical for the study of volatile cycles, because the atmospheric surface pressure can be inferred from vapor-pressure equilibrium and the temperature of the N2 ice.
-Tryka et al. (1994) report 40 \pm 2 K from the temperature-dependent N2 band, implying pressures of 1.9 to 15.9 Pa (19 to 159 μbar).
+Tryka et al. (1994) report 40±2 K from the temperature-dependent N2 band, implying pressures of 1.9 to 15.9 Pa (19 to 159 μ bar).
 Certainly, N2 is in its β crystalline phase.
 For pure N2, this implies a temperature above the 35.62 K phase transition (0.42 Pa).
 The temperature of the N2 phase transition is lowered slightly when diluted with trace CH4 (Prokhvatilov and Yantsevich, 1983) and raised slightly when diluted with trace CO (Tegler et al. 2019).
-A sideband of N2 at 2.162 μm appears at temperatures colder than 41 K, and is apparent in Pluto's spectrum.
-Thus, even though a correlation between grain size and temperature complicates temperature retrieval (Grundy 1995), near-IR spectra imply that the temperature of the surface N2 ice is between 35.62 and 41 K. As we see in the next section, this is consistent with the surface pressure observed by the New Horizons radio occultation.
+A sideband of N2 at 2.162 μ m appears at temperatures colder than 41 K, and is apparent in Pluto's spectrum.
+Thus, even though a correlation between grain size and temperature complicates temperature retrieval (Grundy 1995), near-IR spectra imply that the temperature of the surface

+N_2 ice is between 35.62 and 41 K. This is consistent with the surface pressure observed by the New Horizons radio occultations (see Section 2.2).